 It is astonishing to think that a coating, just thicker than a sheet of A4 paper, can protect a steel structure for the better part of one hundred years.

-How thick is a galvanized coating?
+What is the thickness of a galvanized coating?

 When it comes to the specification of hot dip galvanizing, most contractors know that to be standards compliant, 7mm steel requires an average coating thickness of ‘85 microns’.
 It is a simple industry standard that is easy to retain and is applicable to many construction needs.